LemesoftNostalgic/sprint-o-matic/README.md

 priority in the background.
 I waited patiently for about a half a minute and the jamming ended by itself.

-In addition to the ready-build binaries, is also quite easy to build the application from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
+In addition to the ready-build binaries, it is also quite easy to build the application from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
 That is also considered the safe alternative.